Variation of Tasmanian vegetation from East to West: The East

 Dry woodlands are formed by either genus Allocasuarina or Callitris in habitats where it is difficult for eucalypts to thrive.
 On the east coast Allocasuarina verticillata woodlands inhabit shallow and rocky soils in very dry climates.
 Understorey is usually composed of Dodenea and Bursaria, sometimes with a prostrate shrub layer of Astroloma, Acrotriche and Lissanthe.
 The Allocasuarina has reduced scale leaves and photosynthetic branchlets, among other adaptations such as drooping leaves that allow it to thrive in dry habitats and infertile soils.
 Callitris woodlands occur on the dolerite and basaltic soils of the east coast and are sensitive to fire, limiting distribution.
 Understorey is usually limited to a few shrubs such as Dodonaea and grasses.

 Both the east and west have relatively similar coastal vegetation, however due to the larger swells of the west and the depositional process of the eastern shores, the west is much rockier and the east has more beaches.
 The west also has much more fire disturbance than the east.
 In the west, frontal dunes are vegetated with genera Disphyma, Carpobrotus and Acaena.
 Leptospermum species and Leucopogon australis are common on the upper strata and the lee faces of dunes support Banksia and Leucopogon parviflorus.
-The dunes in the east have more grass such as Spinifex hirsutus, Festuca littoralis and Poa species.
+The dunes in the east have more grass such as Spinifex hirsutus, Poa triodioides (syn.
+Festuca littoralis) and other Poa species.
 Behind these dunes, Banksia woodland merges with dry sclerophyll E. viminalis dominated woodland.